 •increased participation in competitive sport

-• Supply cover for the release of Mrs Anthea Hillman (PE specialist) one afternoon weekly to teach high quality PE across the school. teach alongside other members of staff to improve practice, observe teachers teaching PE and provide constructive feedback
+• Supply cover for the release of PE Lead to teach high quality PE across the school, teach alongside other members of staff to improve practice, observe teachers teaching PE and provide constructive feedback

 • Subscription to Arena which provides opportunities for high quality CPD

-• Provide additional lunchtime supervision which allows for the use of the climbing frame and for the organisation of sporting games during lunchtime
+• Provide additional lunchtime supervision which allows for the use of the climbing frame and monthly challenge competitions, and for the support of our year 5 Sugar Snaps in organising of Sugar Smart games during lunchtime

 • Sugar Smart training for Y5 pupils